 Is There Any Link?

 Researchers have been working on a paper in the journal JAMA Oncology looking for a relationship between diet and lung cancer.
 Two types of foods were focussed upon in this study;

-Prebiotics support growth of gut bacteria, for example fruits, vegetables, grains and nuts.
+Prebiotics supports the growth of gut bacteria, for example, fruits, vegetables, grains, as well as nuts.

 Yogurt, which is a probiotic food, contains microorganisms.

 Gut bacteria results in lung inflammation.
-A research was carried out that included more than 1.44 million people from the United States, Europe, and Asia.
-The amount of yogurt and fiber consumed by the participants was calculated.
-Other factors like obesity, smoking etc was also taken into account.
+A research was carried out that included more than 1.44 million people from the United States, Europe, & Asia.
+The amount of yogurt with fiber consumed by the participants was calculated.
+Other factors like obesity, smoking, etc were also taken into account.

-An average duration of follow up was 8.6 years.
+The average duration of follow up was 8.6 years.
 During this time, 18,882 participants were diagnosed with lung cancer.
-After this, it was concluded that: “Both fiber and yogurt intakes were inversely associated with lung cancer risk.”
+After this, it was concluded that: “Both fiber & yogurt intakes were inversely associated with lung cancer risk.”

 To conclude, the results show the health benefits from fiber and yogurt to protect a person from lung cancer as well as cardiovascular disease and gastrointestinal cancer.

 This study is considered important as it included a large quantity of data and a wide range of factors in the final analysis.